vsanjay85/pycompare/README.md

 The program doesn't yet accept files of GIF and TIFF formats due to opencv-python's limitations with licensing.
 This will be addressed in a future version.

 #### Execute
 Execute the program by double-clicking on the executable file.
-You will first be presented with a help dialog b
+You will first be presented with a help dialog box.
+See: https://github.com/vsanjay85/pycompare#how-are-you-going-to-teach-bjorn-how-to-use-the-program

 If the program runs successfully, you will be presented with a window citing so, and a file named `processed_images.csv` will be placed in the same folder where the executable was placed.